 - AI-based delivery orchestration and exception handling

-Best For: Large businesses, exporters, manufacturers, and enterprises managing end-to-end supply chains.
+Best For: Large businesses, manufacturers, and organizations managing overall supply chains.

 4. Porter

 Porter operates as a logistics SaaS-enabled on-demand trucking and intra-city transportation ecosystem.
 Designed for businesses that rely heavily on urban logistics such as furniture stores, FMCG distributors, construction suppliers, and service providers.
 Porter offers instant vehicle availability paired with digital workflows.
-The platform provides automated driver allocation, transparent fuel-based pricing, GPS tracking, and document digitization.
+The platform provides tracked driver, fuel based pricing, GPS tracking.
 With its growing fleet of 2-wheelers, tempos, trucks, and mini commercial vehicles, Porter is transforming same-city movement for both scheduled and on-demand deliveries.

 Key Features: